 A more obvious example of the problem may help illuminate the intended result.
-Georgia code section 48-5C-1(d)(7)(B) provides an exemption to Medal of Honor recipients from TAVT.10 If the vehicle is purchased by a Medal of Honor recipient and titled in their name, the vehicle is clearly exempt from TAVT.11 But what happens if the exempt lessee enters into a lease with a private financial institution as the lessor?
+Georgia code section 48-5C-1(d)(7)(B) provides an exemption to Medal of Honor recipients from TAVT.
+If the vehicle is purchased by a Medal of Honor recipient and titled in their name, the vehicle is clearly exempt from TAVT.
+But what happens if the exempt lessee enters into a lease with a private financial institution as the lessor?
 That bank is the party who will be titling the vehicle, and the only way the title transaction will be exempt is if the lessee's exemption is imputed to the bank.
 If the Department denied the exemption to the lessor, invariably the cost of the TAVT would be passed on to the Medal of Honor recipient as lessee.
 This result would usurp the intent of the Georgia General Assembly, which was obviously to exempt Medal of Honor recipients from paying TAVT.
-It is clear to the Department that the Georgia General Assembly intended for a Medal of Honor recipient to bear a reduced tax burden regardless of whether he chose to lease or purchase a vehicle.12
+It is clear to the Department that the Georgia General Assembly intended for a Medal of Honor recipient to bear a reduced tax burden regardless of whether he chose to lease or purchase a vehicle.
+In the content of the content of the chose to lease or purchase a vehicle.